| |

 Why You’ll Love This Recipe

-• Simple Ingredients: You probably have most of these in your pantry and fridge already.
+• Simple Ingredients: You probably already have most of these on hand, making it easy to whip up anytime.

 Ingredients You’ll Need

-Flat lay of fresh sweet Italian sausage in raw bulk form with light marbling, diced bright yellow onion pieces, crisp pale green celery stalks chopped into small chunks, peeled garlic cloves with smooth white skin, sprigs of fresh green rosemary with needle-like leaves, soft sage leaves in muted gray-green tones, vibrant flat-leaf parsley chopped finely showing bright green color, all neatly arranged with rustic cubes of golden-brown bread stuffing, placed on white marbled surface, photo taken with an iphone --ar 2:3 --v 7 - Easy Sausage & Herb Stuffing, savory sausage stuffing, holiday stuffing ideas, herb stuffing recipe, no-fail stuffing for dinners
+Flat lay of fresh sweet Italian sausage in raw bulk form with light marbling, diced bright yellow onion pieces, crisp pale green celery stalks chopped into small chunks, peeled garlic cloves with smooth white skin, sprigs of fresh green rosemary with needle-like leaves, soft sage leaves in muted gray-green tones, vibrant flat-leaf parsley chopped finely showing bright green color, all neatly arranged with rustic cubes of golden-brown bread stuffing, placed on white marbled surface, photo taken with an iphone --ar 2:3 --v 7 - Easy Sausage and Herb Stuffing, sausage and herb stuffing, holiday stuffing ideas, savory stuffing recipes, herb sausage stuffing

-• Garlic cloves: Finely chopped for just the right aromatic punch without overpowering things.
+• Garlic cloves: Finely chopped for that deep, comforting aroma throughout the dish.

-• Bulk sweet Italian sausage: This is the star protein — spicy but sweet, no casings needed.
+• Bulk sweet Italian sausage: This is the star protein—make sure to buy sausage without casings or remove them yourself.

-• Large egg: Helps bind everything together for a perfect texture.
+• Large egg: Helps bind everything together so you get perfect structure.

-• Fresh chopped rosemary, sage, and parsley: These fresh herbs are what make this stuffing sing — don’t skip them!
+• Fresh rosemary, sage, and parsley: Fresh herbs lift this stuffing from ordinary to extraordinary.
+Don’t skip them!

-• Salt and freshly ground black pepper: Season carefully to taste for just the right balance.
+• Salt and freshly ground black pepper: Essential for seasoning; adjust to your taste.

 📝